jtr0000/eJPT-Notes/6 - System_Host Based Attacks/System_Host Based Attacks.md

 nmap -sV -p5985,5986 target
 ```

-#### Crackmapexec
+#### Brute force WinRM using Crackmapexec

 The _crackmapexec_ tool can be used for cracking various protocols including winrm.
+We can use the tool to brute force winrm.
 - Available protocols: `ssh | winrm | smb | rdp | mssql | ldap | ftp`

 General Brute Force Syntax: